russ021/eliquid_calc/README.md

 -----------------
  A simple ejuice making calculator.
 This is a work in progress so not for use yet.

-The nicotine amount needs fixed.
+The nicotine messurement needs fixed.